TokiLoshi/interval-RX/README.md

 #### Configure timer and intervals

 - [ ] Set up timer mechanism to trigger reminders at regular intervals
+- [ ] Add a integration for how long on this project
 - [ ] Add customization of interval duration through a configuration file or REPL input

 ### Phase 2: Exercise and Tracking Features